 Limitations

 There are some limitations that we should acknowledge.
 This study is limited by its observational nature and a single centre design with Caucasian based population.
 Of note, our study was performed with patients initially taking VKA, not DOACs, thus our results cannot be translated to that population.
-There are still restrictions in Spain to DOAC prescription, and all naïve AF patients have to start oral anticoagulation therapy with VKAs.
+There are still restrictions in Spain to DOAC prescription, and all naïve AF patients have to start OAC therapy with VKAs.
 Therefore, all of our patients included in the nurse-led AF clinic were taking this therapy and for the same reason we only included patients taking VKAs in the usual care group, to allow comparisons.
 In addition, this study was purposed as a pilot study and a power calculation for the endpoints was not performed.
 Thus, new prospective studies or clinical trials are needed to validate our results.
 Finally, these results should be interpreted with caution as they are not necessarily generalizable to other different healthcare settings and should be regarded as hypothesis-generating.

 Conclusion

-This study shows that a nurse-led clinic including patients newly diagnosed with AF and starting oral anticoagulation therapy with VKAs, offers a more ‘patient-centered’ review and follow-up, and is associated with a significant reduction of ischemic stroke/TIA events, without an increase in bleeding complications.
+The present study shows that a nurse-led clinic including patients newly diagnosed with AF and starting OAC therapy with VKAs, may offer a more ‘patient-centered’ review and follow-up, and it would be associated with a reduction of ischemic stroke/TIA events, without an increase in bleeding complications.
+This study should be considered as hypothesis-generating and further studies are warranted to confirm these results.